Protect your investment – why take the risk?

 An architect can save you time.
 An architect is familiar with the stages of planning, can guide you through the process, to ensure the most efficient way through the options.
 Sometimes the simplest projects are the most difficult to realise – awkward sites, neighbours, planning regulations etc.

 By way of example, on a recent project, which appeared simple and straightforward, actually involved a few levels of complexity that needed to be resolved prior to submitting a planning application.
 These were identified early on and agreed with client, consultants and the local authority planning and building control.
 This route actually made a considerable saving on time.
-In comparison, the client’s neighbour was also carrying out works and had elected to use a draughtsman, so did not have the benefit of experienced advice – they had started a year previous and as my project came to a finish, they only just managed to attain their planning permission… after 3 years and multiple attempts – elements of the design were still missed off the drawing, so these required further planning applications to amend!
+In comparison, the client’s neighbour was also carrying out works and had elected to use a draughtsman, so did not have the benefit of experienced advice or a vision of the end product – they had started a year previous and as my project came to a finish, they only just managed to attain their planning permission… after 3 years and multiple attempts – elements of the design were still missed off the drawing, so these required further planning applications to amend!
 This “learning on the job” method can add considerable time – so consider how important your time is, especially if it drags into years… this translates directly into cost – the builder will need to bring different trades back multiple times to make changes.
 This chaotic and inefficient stop-start working can also mean items are missed off the build, adding more delay and cost.

 Why use an Architect?